Our guide to last minute Christmas shopping

-Sounds completely obviously right?
-Well, it isn’t, evidently as the six weeks from mid-November to Boxing Day has consistently become the biggest-spending time of the year.
+Sounds completely obvious, right?
+Well, it isn’t, evidently, as the six weeks from mid-November to Boxing Day has consistently become the biggest-spending time of the year.

 It’s tempting to get swept up in the spending spree and see low-cost (or no-cost) giving as ‘uncool’ or anachronistic.
-But consider this: if someone did something incredibly old-fashioned for you like, for example, actually bake cookies for you, how do you think you’d feel?
+But consider this: if someone did something incredibly old-fashioned for you, like, for example, bake cookies for you, how do you think you’d feel?

 Only the hard-hearted would not feel pretty good about such a gift.